Chandramauli-Arm64/nvim-config/README.md

 - fd (simple, fast alternative to find command; enhances Telescope performance).

+> [!TIP]
-### Special Notes for Termux Users (Smartphone)
+> Special Notes for Termux Users (Smartphone)
+>
 > Since this setup is optimized for smartphones (especially using Termux), make sure:
+>

-- Termux is updated to the latest version.
+> - Termux is updated to the latest version.

-- You have a proper package source (F-Droid or official GitHub release).
+> - You have a proper package source (F-Droid or official GitHub release).

-- Compiling large servers like Lua-Language-Server might take time; clone smartphone-supported versions where available.
+> - Compiling large servers like Lua-Language-Server might take time; clone smartphone-supported versions where available.

-- Consider using lightweight alternatives where possible to avoid device overheating and battery drainage.
+> - Consider using lightweight alternatives where possible to avoid device overheating and battery drainage.

 ## Installation Commands (Short Summary)

 ### Basic packages

-`pkg install git neovim nodejs python lua luarocks cmake ninja`
+`pkg install git neovim nodejs python lua luarocks clang cmake ninja`

 ### Python packages